-"Do not depend on the hope of results.
+"Don't depend on the hope of results.

-When you are doing the sort of work you have taken on, the apostles work, you may have to face the fact that your work will be apparently worthless and achieve no result at all...
+When you're doing the sort of work you've taken on, the apostles work, you may have to face the fact that your work will be apparently worthless and achieve no result at all.
 As you get used to this idea, concentrate not on the results, but on the value, the rightness, the truth of the work itself.

-In the end, it is the reality of personal relationships that saves everything....
+In the end, it is not results, but relationships, that saves everything."
+J. Forrest, paraphrased.